 4. The State Audit Office shall be accountable to the Parliament.
 Twice a year, together with submission of the preliminary and full reports on the budget execution, the State Audit Office shall submit a conclusion on the Government report to the Parliament, while once a year it shall submit an its own annual activity report.

 5. The State Audit Office shall ensure control of public funds by the Parliament.

-6. Competences, structure, and rule of functioning as well as guarantees for independence of the State Audit Office shall be defined by the organic law.
+6. Competences, structure, rule of functioning, and guarantee for independence of the State Audit Office shall be defined by the organic law.